tidymass/masstools/README.md

 # Usage

-Please see the `Help document` page to get the instruction of `masstools`.
+Please see the `Help documents` page to get the instruction of `masstools`.

 # Need help?